List of Australian George Cross recipients

-At the time of the institution of the GC, all living recipients of the Empire Gallantry Medal which included two Australians, were deemed holders of the GC.

-On 21 October 1971, the British Government announced that living recipients of the Albert Medal and Edward Medal would be deemed holders of the GC.
-Unlike the 1940 Empire Gallantry Medal exchange when it was mandatory for recipients to exchange insignia, the former Albert Medal and Edward Medal recipients had the option of retaining their insignia.
-Of the 27 Australian holders of the Albert Medal, six were living in 1971 and all opted to exchange their insignia.
-Five of the six received the GC personally from Her Majesty Queen Elizabeth II at Buckingham Palace in 1972.
-Only one of the eight Australians awarded the Edward Medal was alive in 1971 and this was not known until this century.
-In the 2020 Australian War Memorial book For Gallantry: Australians awarded the George Cross and the Cross of Valour, Frank Duller, who died in 1983 is listed as a GC holder.
-Of the 23 Australian GC holders, Michael Pratt GC is the only living Australian GC recipient.
+Between the first award of the GC to an Australian in 1942 and the final bestowal to Constable Pratt in 1978, 14 Australians were directly awarded the GC.
+Nine awards were to military personnel and five were to civilians.
+Eight of the awards were posthumous.
+At the time of the institution of the GC, all living recipients of the Empire Gallantry Medal (which included two Australians) were deemed holders of the GC.
+In October 1971, the British Government announced that living recipients of the Albert Medal and Edward Medal would also henceforth be considered recipients of the GC.
+The decision was due to the decline in the status and significance of the two awards, leading recipients to feel they were not receiving the recognition they were due.
+Unlike the 1940 Empire Gallantry Medal exchange, when it was mandatory for recipients to exchange insignia, the former Albert Medal and Edward Medal recipients had the option of retaining their insignia.
+Of the 27 Australian holders of the Albert Medal, six were living at the time and all opted to exchange their insignia.
+Five of the six received the GC from Queen Elizabeth II at Buckingham Palace in 1972.
+None of the eight Australians awarded the Edward Medal were thought to be alive in 1971, and thus no Australian swapped their Edward Medal for the GC.
+However, subsequent research discovered that miner Frank Duller lived until 1983—twelve years after the first offer to exchange—and his name was added to the GC Register as a recipient in 2017.
+Including exchange awards, a total of 23 Australians received the GC.